Zagrios/bs-manager/README.md

 -->
 <div>
   <h2>Tool</h2>
-  <p>Adjust the appearance of BSManager to your preferences with a variety of customization options available in the tool's settings:</p>
+  <p>Adjust the appearance of <a href="https://github.com/Zagrios/bs-manager">BSManager</a> to your preferences with a variety of customization options available in the tool's settings:</p>
   <ul>
     <li><strong>Theme</strong>: Choose between light, dark themes or follow system settings for seamless integration into your work environment.</li>
     <li><strong>Color</strong>: Select your preferred primary and secondary colors using hexadecimal codes, allowing you to customize the visual appearance of the tool to your liking.</li>